Gary Cherone: The Joe Perry Project

 In 2022, Cherone was enlisted by Aerosmith guitarist Joe Perry to sing in The Joe Perry Project, which led to shows performed that year and in 2023.
 Thus far, Cherone has not recorded with the band.

 Personal life

-Cherone is very private about his personal life.

 Cherone is pro-life and openly Christian.
 Cherone was raised Catholic.
 He covered the Kanye West song "God Is" for Easter Sunday in 2020.
-On March 5, 2014, he tweeted "Atheism would seem a more plausible faith if it wasn't for its first of many miraculous claims: something from nothing #Faitheism".
-In June 1999 and again in January 2001, Cherone famously wrote a pair of open letters to Eddie Vedder in response to the latter's support for the pro-choice movement.
+On March 5, 2014, he tweeted, "Atheism would seem a more plausible faith if it wasn't for its first of many miraculous claims: something from nothing #Faitheism".
+In June 1999 and again in January 2001, Cherone wrote a pair of open letters to Eddie Vedder in response to the latter's support for the pro-choice movement.
 Cherone discussed his June 1999 letter on The O'Reilly Factor.